hholtmann/smcFanControl/Readme.md

 After that you'll be able to use Spotlight to launch smcFanControl normally. :-)

-Requirements: Intel Mac / OS X 10.7 or higher
+Requirements: Apple Silicon or Intel Mac / OS X 10.7 or higher

 Compiled version: https://www.eidac.de/smcfancontrol/smcfancontrol_2_6.zip